-College campuses are one place that offers Wi-Fi across the entire campus.
+DNS-based filtering is vital for the safe provision of Internet access on college campuses - one place that offers Wi-Fi across the entire campus.
 It’s offered to guests, students, and faculty, which could be thousands of users connected to the university’s network.
 While many businesses have open Wi-Fi for customers only, university’s have the unique challenge of offering Internet access to thousands of people who could be using it for malicious purposes.
 For this reason, universities are major targets for attackers who use Wi-Fi services to exploit weaknesses and gain sensitive data from students and faculty.

 Some users that don’t trust free public Wi-Fi might feel more secure on university Wi-Fi assuming that administrators are better at securing the network than a general business.
 Although this might be true at some universities, this false sense of security can represent a vulnerability for other universities.
 It can also be a reason attacker’s target university Wi-Fi.
 On a business Wi-Fi network an attacker usually only has a few possible targets.
 On a university’s Wi-Fi network, an attacker has potentially hundreds of vulnerable users to choose from and scans can be run all day, any day of the week.

 On campus, attackers aren’t limited to just one computer or device.
 Oftentimes users (students, staff or visitors) will use multiple devices on an ongoing basis including laptop, tablet, smartphone, connected using just one account.
 An attacker can scan the network using custom tools or open-source free downloads such as Wireshark or Network Miner.
 It only takes one vulnerability for an attacker to upload malicious content or steal sensitive data.

 Using these tools, an attacker can intercept and eavesdrop on data.
 If a user is connected to a server with poor encryption protocols, the data can be decrypted and read in plaintext form.
 Other attacks include phishing attacks using various techniques such as XSS or session hijacking.